kp-samuel-tam/lightway/README.md

 > [!CAUTION]
 > The widely used but basic `htpasswd(1)` username / password database format
 > was chosen here to provide an easy-to-setup reference implementation of
 > Lightway.
-Users of the open surce community are encouraged to modify this
+Users are encouraged to modify this implementation with more advanced
-> implementation with more advanced username / password authentication mechanisms
+> username / password authentication mechanisms and their own choice of password
-> and their own choice of password hashing algorithms to suit their security > needs.
+> hashing algorithms to suit their security needs.

 Please note that when providing env variables it should be in upper case and using "_" as a word separator, while using as cli config, it should be in lower case with "-" as the word separator.